dhable/caffeinatedideas.com/_posts/2014-10-03-how-certain-are-you.md

 teaser:
     A pre-coffee morning conversation at the Seattle HERE office turns into a fairly opinionated post touching on why trying to estimate hours in a software project is a losing battle.
-Best supporting role goes to the #NoEstimate movement on Twitter.
+Best supporting role goes to the '#NoEstimate' movement on Twitter.
 ---
 At some point in our lives, we\'re given this misconception that with effort and training we can have some level of certainty about the future.
 On a small enough scale with very fixed boundaries, I suppose